Diploma in Global Humanitarian Engineering

 Enrolment in the Diploma in Global Humanitarian Engineering is open to Engineering students in their Professional Years, from any discipline.
-To enter, you must have successfully completed the Engineering Intermediate Year and your application will need to be approved by the Dean of Engineering (Academic).
+To enter, you must have successfully completed the Engineering Intermediate Year and your application will need to be approved by the College of Engineering Dean (Academic).

-Please check the Regulations for the Diploma in Global Humanitarian Engineering for full details.
+Please see the Regulations for the Diploma in Global Humanitarian Engineering for full details.